Exus Blog Article

 For all its benefits though, at present, blockchain technology still doesn’t solve the underlying challenge of registering identity.
 And, as it stands, it is also too complex for users to adopt on a mass-scale.

-Field agents will also benefit as there will be more data available to them to understand behaviours and analyse patterns.
+Field agents will also benefit as there will be more data available to them to understand behaviors and analyze patterns.
 Having a clearer picture of someone’s full financial footprint will allow them to track inconsistencies and predict outcomes.

 Given that Skip Tracing hinges on finding an individual’s location, having technology evolve away from the physical into the digital creates opportunities for new methods of tracing.
 Having a universal ID will allow collections teams to quickly identify and pinpoint individuals without the need for sifting through reams of information like they have to at present.